binocarlos/digger-folders/README.md

 ```

 So - each 'container' has a name, id and _children.

+It is best to mock up the whole thing using dummy raw data.

+The less dependencies the better.

+We might come out of this with a useful windows explorer for EVERYONE not just digger databases.

+Point is - work with the data structure above and that makes it a sinch to diggerize from above : )

 ### Components
 Using this we can make a tree - a content view and a title bar with breadcrumbs.